xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 ================
 * **A portable version**: There is a portable version of DocFetcher that runs on Windows, Linux *and* OS&nbsp;X. How this is useful is described in more detail further down this page.
 * **64-bit support**: Both 32-bit and 64-bit operating systems are supported.
 * **Unicode support**: DocFetcher comes with rock-solid Unicode support for all major formats, including Microsoft Office, OpenOffice.org, PDF, HTML, RTF and plain text files.
-The only exception is CHM, for which we don't have Unicode support yet.
 * **Archive support**: DocFetcher supports the following archive formats: zip, 7z, rar, and the whole tar.* family.
 The file extensions for zip archives can be customized, allowing you to add more zip-based archive formats as needed.
 Also, DocFetcher can handle an unlimited nesting of archives (e.g. a zip archive containing a 7z archive containing a rar archive... and so on).
 * **Search in source code files**: The file extensions by which DocFetcher recognizes plain text files can be customized, so you can use DocFetcher for searching in any kind of source code and other text-based file formats.
 (This works quite well in combination with the customizable zip extensions, e.g. for searching in Java source code inside Jar files.)
 * **Outlook PST files**: DocFetcher allows searching for Outlook emails, which Microsoft Outlook typically stores in PST files.